murphytalk/murphytalk.github.io/_posts/2014-05-03-interest-rate-swaps-and-other-derivatives.md

 1. `30/360` : also called "bond" because this is how bond traders calculates days usually.
 1. `Act/360` : also called "money"
+1. Offer and bid side spread
     1. `Offer side spread ` : the lowest spread that a dealer is willing to add to the treasury yield to receive fixed rate.
     1. `Bid side spread` : the highest spread that a dealer is willing to add to the treasury yield to pay fixed rate.
+    1. They are listed as `Offer/Bid` in the market.

 **Effective date** : start of swap